macbruker/scratch/readme.md

-A quick starter kit for new projects.
+My starter kit for new projects.